-I started to write this book back in 1998 when I wrote around 900 pages in preparation for Learning Programming with Robots.
-Apparently I needed to write to understand what I wanted to explain and how.
+I started to write this book back in 1998 when I wrote around 900 pages in preparation for Learning Programming with Robots (Apparently I needed to write to understand what I wanted to explain and how).
 From this I extracted Learning Programming with Robots, which was a book to teach simple concepts such as variables, loops, procedures and to help people teach kids how to program.
-But in fact, I got really frustrated because to be understandable by everyone I had to remove what I like: object-oriented programming and good object-oriented design.
-At that time, I met Harald Wertz, who gave me nice ideas and pointers such as L-systems, then asked why I focused on procedural thinking and suggested that I teach object-oriented programming instead.
+My original objective was to write a second volum to teach objectoriented programming.
+But while this first volume was a success, I got really frustrated because to be understandable by everyone I had to remove what I like: object-oriented programming and good object-oriented design.

+At that time, I met Harald Wertz, who gave me really nice ideas and pointers such as L-systems, then asked why I focused on procedural thinking and suggested that I should teach object-oriented programming instead.
 And he was right.
 This remark was like a bee in my bonnet for more than ten years.
-In fact, it was my original objective but I was exhausted after my first attempt.
+In fact, it was my original objective but I was exhausted after my first attempt and I had to focus on my academic life.

-Now, nearly fifteen years later, I'm ready to write a book to start with object-oriented programming.
+Now, nearly fifteen years later, I'm ready to write a book to start with objectoriented programming.
 In fact I rewrote everything I got from that time.
 I hope that you will enjoy it as much as I did - even if, for me, writing a book is a really long and daunting task because I want to make it great.
+I plan to write another volume on patterns of design that will extend this book.